James B. Longley: Career

-Governor of Maine 1975-1979
+Governor of Maine 1975–1979

-Longley had been a lifelong Democrat, but due to earning a maverick reputation acting in a non-partisan role on the cost-cutting commission and because he inadvertently missed the filing deadline for party candidates in the 1974 Maine gubernatorial election, he ran as an independent.
+Longley had been a lifelong Democrat, but due to earning a maverick reputation by acting in a non-partisan role on the cost-cutting commission, and because he inadvertently missed the filing deadline for party candidates in the 1974 Maine gubernatorial election, he ran as an independent.
 Some Maine observers believed Longley knew he would be unable to beat both former Edmund Muskie adviser George J. Mitchell and state Senator Joseph E. Brennan in a Democratic primary, causing him not to file with the party.
 He ran on the slogan "Think About It," a phrase he often used with insurance customers to get them to consider his products.
-He had been endorsed by the Bangor Daily News.
-Despite trailing in the polls by double digits, he won the election with 40% of the vote and was sworn in as governor on January 2nd, 1975.
+He was endorsed by the Bangor Daily News.
+Despite trailing in the polls by double digits, he won the election with 40% of the vote and was sworn in as governor on January 2, 1975.

 During his term as governor, Longley opposed the legal efforts by the Penobscot and Passamaquoddy tribes to seek recovery of land.
-In 1977, Longley encouraged the Maine congressional delegation to introduce bills that would end Indian claims to property in Maine.
+In 1977, he encouraged the Maine congressional delegation to introduce bills that would end Indian claims to property in Maine.
 The bills were eventually withdrawn.
-Longley's unwillingness to discuss a settlement with the Penobscot and Passamaquoddy delayed negotiations, which eventually resulted in the Joint Tribal Council of the Passamaquoddy Tribe v.
+Longley's unwillingness to discuss a settlement with the Penobscot and Passamaquoddy delayed negotiations, which eventually resulted in Joint Tribal Council of the Passamaquoddy Tribe v.
 Morton.

 Longley issued 118 vetoes in total as governor, a record that stood until Governor Paul LePage vetoed 624 bills.
-Longley holds the record for having the most vetoes overridden by the Legislature in a single term (64).
+Longley holds the record for having the most vetoes overridden by the legislature in a single term (64).

-Longley is still notable in Maine politics for having a reputation for making off-the-cuff abrasive comments.
+Longley is still notable in Maine politics for having made off-the-cuff abrasive comments.
 He once referred to state legislators as "pimps".
 Other Maine governors who are seen as having a similar style are sometimes compared to Longley, such as LePage.

 Longley promised during his campaign that he would serve only one term, and did not run for re-election in 1978.

 Personal life and death

-In 1949, Longley married the former Helen Angela Walsh, who died on September 13, 2005.
+In 1949, Longley married Helen Angela Walsh, who died on September 13, 2005.
 They had five children, including former Republican U.S. Representative James B. Longley Jr. (born 1951).

 Longley died of cancer on August 16, 1980, and was interred at Mount Hope Cemetery in Lewiston.